Story Of An American Veteran by Robert (Bob) McWhorter

 Each day we stopped at an interesting restaurant for lunch and dinner, we saw the local people and our guide Ngoc would tell us about some history of the people and their customs.

 One evening we stayed at a beautiful Hotel in Lai Chau.
-It was of a very French design influence with and adjacent beer garden.
+It was a very French design influence with an adjacent beer garden.
 We had dinner and walked down the main street to find a place to eat.
-Ngoc, Holger, and myself decided to try our skills at Karaoke.
+Ngoc, Holger, and I decided to try our skills at Karaoke.
 I never thought I would be singing Hotel California in Viet Nam, but this was great.
 As it turns out, my tour mates didn’t have bad voices either.

-Sapa is a tourists’ delight, we ate at a cozy restaurant and had a great meal.
+Sapa is a tourists’ delight, we ate at a cosy restaurant and had a great meal.
 Holger and I later found a local pub, and we let our guide have a break from us.
-At the pub, we entertained our hosts, and probably bored them with our requests for AC/DC, Steppenwolf, and Hotel California.
+At the pub, we entertained our hosts and probably bored them with our requests for AC/DC, Steppenwolf, and Hotel California.

 We spent some time in Lao Cai watching the Chinese people looking back at us from across the river border, it was an excellent stop and our tour guide, Ngoc, knows his Vietnam history and the cultures more than I would have ever gotten out of a tour book.